web-infra-dev/awesome-rspack/README.md

 - [rspack-plugin-virtual-module](https://github.com/rspack-contrib/rspack-plugins/tree/main/packages/plugin-virtual-module): A plugin for rspack that allows you to create virtual modules.
 - [html-rspack-plugin](https://github.com/rspack-contrib/html-rspack-plugin): Generate files to serve your Rspack bundles.
 - [@aaroon/workbox-rspack-plugin](https://github.com/Clarkkkk/workbox-rspack-plugin): A plugin to use workbox in Rspack.
+- [inject-manifest-plugin](https://github.com/tobua/inject-manifest-plugin): Injects a Workbox PWA manifest into a Service Worker.

 You can also use most of the webpack plugins in Rspack or Rsbuild, such as: